franklinbrooks/Joes-Cocktail-Confections/README.md

   3. Add Status updates for orders through implementation of SMS services like Twilio, etc.
   4. Ability for Admin login
   5. Add web object meta tags to header for SEO functionality
+  6. Working on way to allow user to update password so that it goes through hashing process again

 ### Authors